pianocomposer321/yabs.nvim/README.md

 ## Advanced configuration

-The `language.command` option in `yabs:setup()` can be a string or a function that returns a string.
-Specifying a function instead can be useful for more advanced commands.
+The `language.command` option in `yabs:setup()` can be either a string or a function that returns a string.
+Defining a function can be useful for more advanced commands.

-Likewise, the `language.output` option can be one of the included types (`buffer`, `consolation`, `echo`, `quickfix`, `terminal`, or `none`), or a function accepting one argumet - the command to run.
+Likewise, the `language.output` option can be one of the included types (`buffer`, `consolation`, `echo`, `quickfix`, `terminal`, or `none`), or a function accepting one argument - the command to run.
 For example, if you are using tmux, you could write a function to send the command to a tmux pane.

 ### Chaining tasks

-You can set a task to run when a previous one finishes by setting the `on_exit` value of the `opts` table in `yabs:run_task()`.
+You can set a task to run when a previous one is finished by setting the `on_exit` value of the `opts` table in `yabs:run_task()`.
 This api is experimental and subject to change, and is not recommended to be used in normal configurations.